 The Legal System Generally

-Australia is a common-law based Federal system.
+Australia is a common law based Federal system.
 Australian trials, much like trials in the U.S., are conducted in an adversarial manner.
-Originally trials were heard by a judge and a jury, but in recent years the jury trial has eroded.
+Originally trials were heard by a judge and a jury, but in recent years, the jury trial has eroded.

 Representative proceedings, more commonly known as class actions, were introduced in Australia in 1992 through the enactment of Section IVA of the Federal Court of Australia Act 1976.
 A class action is commenced by a single representative where seven or more persons have a claim against the same person.
 A class action may be brought by an individual or a corporation who has sufficient interest to commence a proceeding.
 Australia allows class members to proceed anonymously, and neither the precise number of class members nor the identity of the members must be disclosed to the defendants or the public.
 To qualify as a class action, all group members must have claims against all respondents.
-Additionally, the claims must arise out of the same, similar, or related circumstances and they must give rise to at least one substantial common issue of law or fact.
+Additionally, the claims must arise out of the same, similar, or related circumstances, and they must give rise to at least one substantial common issue of law or fact.

 - There is no initial certification procedure that requires the court to be satisfied that the proceedings are appropriately pursued as a class action.
 In fact, the burden is placed on the defendant to show that it is inappropriate for the claims to be pursued via class action.

 - There is no requirement that common issues predominate over the individual issues.